 “The goals behind Dr. Ghani’s research and Benchmark are closely aligned,” said Cole Johnson, manager of technology commercialization at the Polsky Center.
 “This new partnership will help ensure that this important technology is translated out of the University and widely implemented so that it can have a significant positive impact on society.”

 About Benchmark Analytics

-Benchmark, in collaboration with our esteemed research partners, analytic specialists and world-class technology developers, has created a transformative police force management and early intervention system designed to advance officer career paths and department goals.
-This proprietary, all-in-one solution captures and aggregates all officer performance data in an easy-to-use, software-enabled system; analyzes it for early, preventative intervention; and provides customized officer support with specific case action plans. www.benchmarkanalytics.com
+Benchmark Analytics, in collaboration with our renowned research partners led by the University of Chicago, as well as analytic specialists and world-class technology developers, has created the only evidence-based police force management and early intervention system available today.
+This proprietary, all-in-one solution captures and aggregates all officer performance data in an easy-to-use, software-enabled system; analyzes it for early, preventative intervention; and provides customized officer support with specific case action plans.

 About the University of Chicago

-As one of the world’s premier research universities, the University of Chicago empowers students and scholars through its commitment to free and open inquiry.
+As one of the world's premier research universities, the University of Chicago empowers students and scholars through its commitment to free and open inquiry.
 Across numerous departments and disciplines, as well as more than 140 institutes and centers, the UChicago community advances ideas and innovations that enrich human life.
 UChicago’s faculty are some of the top in the world.
-The University of Chicago has 90 Nobel Prize winners, including 6 current faculty, and receives more than $450 million in sponsored research awards each year.
-Please visit: www.uchicago.edu
+The University of Chicago has 90 Nobel Prize winners, including six current faculty, and receives more than $450 million in sponsored research awards each year.
+Please visit www.uchicago.edu.

 About the University of Chicago Center for Data Science and Public Policy